The collective views of Canadian Quakers

 In March of 2010, Friends in Ramallah, occupied West Bank, wrote, as part of their epistle to Friends everywhere: “We ask Friends to discern what, in their own circumstances, they can best do to support those working to end this conflict and bring peace and justice to this troubled region.
 We ask Friends to consider adopting boycott, divestment and sanctions as we may be led to do, individually or corporately.”

-Early in 2013, CFSC circulated a proposal for an addendum to the 2009 CYM Policy Statement.
-The draft addendum expressed support for the Boycott, Divestment, Sanctions movement as a nonviolent measure advocated by those working to bring an end to the conflict and lasting peace to the region.
-It included the request, “We ask CFSC to provide an information channel to support Friends’ engagement.”
+Early in 2013, CFSC began considering this request to support the Boycott, Divestment, Sanctions movement as a nonviolent measure advocated by those working to bring lasting peace to the region.

 In the spirit of the Britain Yearly Meeting minute (5.4.11, Meeting for Sufferings), which notes that “The request for boycott comes from those who will suffer most, but a decision for boycott will give hope to Palestinians and support to those in Israel who are working for peace.”
 And that, “Our hearts are full of compassion for Israelis and Palestinians, all of whom are suffering from the effects of the occupation,” and in response to the March 2010 Epistle from Ramallah Friends: